aaagab/nargs/readme.md

 # or
 args=Nargs(definition=dy_args, metadata=dy).get_args()

-## Then user creates program's logic with either:
+## Then developer creates program's logic with either:
 ### Nargs object class attributes
 if args.arg_one._here:
     if args.arg_one.nested_arg_one._here: